Autodesk/bifrost-usd/bifrost_hydra/src/BifrostHdEngine/README.md

 ## Container

 The _BifrostHd::Container_ is the entry point.
-It is a specialized version of the _BifrostBoardContainer_.
-See _\<Bifrost install\>/plug-ins/bifrost/sdk/include/bifrostboard_executor/BifrostBoardContainer.h_ for more info.
+It is a specialized version of the _GraphContainerPreview_.
+See _\<Bifrost install\>/plug-ins/bifrost/sdk_preview/include/BifrostGraph/Executor/GraphContainerPreview.h_ for more info.

  _BifrostHd::Container_ implements a very limited set of functionality at the moment since we only need to load a graph, set its inputs and execute at Hydra render time.
 So at the moment it does:

 1. _loadGraph_  : Load a graph into the container
-2. _updateJob_  : Create the BifrostBoardJob and attach the loaded graph to it
+2. _updateJob_  : Create the _JobPreview_ and attach the loaded graph to it
-3. _executeJob_ : Let the BifrostBoardJob execute the loaded graph
+3. _executeJob_ : Let the _JobPreview_ execute the loaded graph

-For info, the _BifrostBoardContainer_ got a richer API than that for applications who would like to allow authoring of the graph.
+For info, the _GraphContainerPreview_ got a richer API than that for applications who would like to allow authoring of the graph.

 ## Parameters

-The _BifrostHd::Parameters_ stores the _Pixar VtValues_ comming from the Hydra Generative Procedural of type _BifrostGraph_ that are:
+The _BifrostHd::Parameters_ stores the _Pixar VtValues_ coming from the Hydra Generative Procedural of type _BifrostGraph_ that are:
 1. The name of the Bifrost graph
 2. The primvars used to the set the graph inputs
 3. The Bifrost output of the graph you want to render in Hydra